Key Signatures - Circle of Fourths and Fifths - ANSI Aon: Bluesky • facebook • twitter (X)

 Memorize Fourths first: C F B♭ E♭ A♭ D♭ G♭ C♭, There is the works Bead in there.

-Then go the other way with fifths: C G D A E B F# C#.
+Then go the other way with fifths: C G D A E B F♯/C♯.
 There is bead(deab) again, but backwards.

 Memorize the three Enharmonic Equivalent keys: C♯/D♭, F♯/G♭, B, C♭.

-Key Signatures - Cycle of Fourths and Fifths - ANSI A
+No Table of Contents not available for: Key Signatures - Circle of Fourths and Fifths - ANSI A

-No Table of Contents not available for: Key Signatures - Cycle of Fourths and Fifths - ANSI A
+No Errata available for: Key Signatures - Circle of Fourths and Fifths - ANSI A

-No Errata available for: Key Signatures - Cycle of Fourths and Fifths - ANSI A
+Key Signatures - Circle of Fourths and Fifths - ANSI A.